dapr/docs/daprdocs/content/en/operations/support/support-security-issues.md

 If the issue cannot be fixed by a change to one of the covered repositories above, then it's recommended to create a GitHub issue in the appropriate repo or raise a question in Discord.

-All that said, **if you're unsure** please reach out using this process before raising your issue through GitHub, Discord, or another channel.
+**If you're unsure,** err on the side of caution and reach out using the reporting process before raising your issue through GitHub, Discord, or another channel.

 ### Explicitly Not Covered: Vulnerability Scanner Reports